harshamalhotra/existingDS-gitlab/contents/patterns/dashboards.md

 The component supports interactive editing of panel position and size within the dashboard grid.
 Users can:

-- Resize panels: Drag panel corners or edges to adjust width and height within the 12-column grid constraints
+- Resize panels: Drag panel corners or edges to adjust width and height within the 12-column grid constraints.
-- Reposition panels: Drag panels to new locations within the grid, with automatic snapping to grid positions
+- Reposition panels: Drag panels to new locations within the grid, with automatic snapping to grid positions.
-- Real-time updates: Changes to the dashboard configuration object are rendered immediately
+- Real-time updates: Changes to the dashboard configuration object are rendered immediately.

 **Future development**: Full user-driven customization with support for users to create, modify, and persist custom dashboard configurations is currently being developed according to the